sblapray1014/office-management/README.md

 It starts with simple task management.
 Whether you're sending a welcome email or reminding someone their real estate license is about to expire.
 All can be done with a few clicks of a button!

-- React w/Redux Front End broken into microservices for improved speed and efficiency.
+- React w/ Hooks and Redux for State Management.
+Front end broken into microservices for improved speed and efficiency.
 - JWT Authorization with protected/private routes for authorized user only.
 - Node/Express backend with MongoDB for data storage.
 CRUD Methods with REST API.